lucaspavlicek/IceCube_time_matching/README.md

 Outputs:
 - run_XXXXXXX_chan-Y_alldata.txt file for each channel that will be placed in the same folder as the inputs

+Notes:
+- The script has been modified to take the input folder and date as arguments from the command line, just like all of the other scripts.
+It will then

+### Note:
+Since the hitbuffer decode adds its output files to the same input folder, the same IceCube data folder can be used to store the inputs to the hitbuffer decode script AND the pass1icecube script.
+Going forward, each script will create a new folder to store its outputs

 ## pass1icecube.py:
 Inputs:
 - Decoded hitbuffer data for each channel (run_XXXXXXX_chan-Y_alldata.txt for each channel).
-Note that the data must be contained in directories: run_XXXXXXX_YYYYMMDD/run_XXXXXXX/
+The script will ask for an input directory; the input directory must contain the full file path for each day: run_XXXXXXX_YYYYMMDD/run_XXXXXXX/{data files}.
+There should be a run_XXXXXXX_chan-Y_alldata.txt for each scintillator (although if a few are missing, it is still fine).

 Tasks:
 - Checks each channel to verify the times are valid and can be used for time matching